-Chill creates the curriculum for international graduate students participating in the Career Accelerator.
+Chill creates the curriculum for international graduate students participating in Shorelight’s Career Services.
 She also manages the day-to-day career planning for students on the University of Dayton campus.
 We recently spoke to Chill to learn how international students can expect to work with her while studying in the USA.

 From Graduate Student to Graduate Advisor